 - - Edendale Hospital (South Africa), Winner of the 2016 Excellence Award for Quality & Safety and Patient-centered Care for "Saving Blood, Saving Lives Project"

 "As a private tertiary hospital who made the commitment to serve not only patients who can afford our services but to include those who are financially challenged around the community where we operate and in other underserved areas around the Philippines, winning the IHF CSR Excellence Awards in 2016 and being one of the finalist for the Grand Award in 2017 is definitely an honor.
 The whole internal community including its external stakeholders celebrated as it distinctly serves as a confirmation that our efforts to provide quality, non-discriminatory healthcare for all is not only humane but it is an effective business decision as it brought us the respect of our patients and peers in the industry.

 Given that we are the first hospital in the country to have ever won a major award from IHF, it gave our internal community both Doctors and support staff the motivation to exert more efforts towards maintain our standards of excellence.

 So, thank you to the International Federation and to the World Hospital Congress for recognizing our efforts."

-- - Hian Ho N. Kua, MD, MBAH, First Vice-President / Hospital Director of Manila Doctors Hospital on winning the 2016 Excellence Award for Corporate Social Responsibility for "Comprehensive Corporate Social Responsibility Health Programs: Providing Quality, Affordable and Accessible Healthcare for 'Financially-Challenged Patients"
+- - Hian Ho N. Kua, MD, MBAH, First Vice-President / Hospital Director of Manila Doctors Hospital (Philippines), Winner of the 2016 Excellence Award for Corporate Social Responsibility for "Comprehensive Corporate Social Responsibility Health Programs: Providing Quality, Affordable and Accessible Healthcare for 'Financially-Challenged Patients"